hugomflavio/actel/README.md

 - Niella, Y., Flávio, H., Smoothey, A. F., Aarestrup, K., Taylor, M. D., Peddemors, V. M., & Harcourt, R. (2020).
 Refined Shortest Paths (RSP): Incorporation of topography in space use estimation from node-based telemetry data.
 Methods in Ecology and Evolution, 11(12), 1733–1742. https://doi.org/10.1111/2041-210X.13484

+Is your paper not here?
+Let me know!